rahul-dethe/mscc/README.md

 Copyright/License

-Copyright/License of these softwares are reserved with the author/s of the software.
+Copyright of these softwares are reserved with the author/s of the software.
 Please visit the respective software site or contact the author of the software for copyright/Licence
 LITESOPH: https://aitgcodes.github.io/litesoph-website/index.html

  Contact:
  1. Prof. Varadharajan Srinivasan (Principal Investigator); Email: vardha@iiserb.ac.in

  2. Prof. Sebastian Wuster(Co-Principal Investigator); Email: sebastian@iiserb.ac.in

 AMDKIIT: https://github.com/AMDKIIT/amdkiit
      Contact: amdkiit@gmail.com